 A. There are three persons in the Godhead; the Father, the Son, and the Holy Ghost; and these three are one God, the same in substance, equal in power and glory.

-Catechism aids in the nurture of covenant children.
+Catechism promotes the nurture of covenant children.

 Creeds and catechisms are other valuable tools or methods by which we may communicate the truths of the Word of God to our children.
 These documents provide clear, concise definitions of basic doctrines and key words in easily memorized form so our children can hide them in their hearts.
 Bible references (“proof texts”) anchor these definitions in Scripture.
 The catechisms not only teach basic Christian doctrine, but also show us how to live according to God’s law and how to pray.
 When we catechize our children, they learn the basic truths of Christian faith and living, and we reinforce and deepen our own knowledge of them.